THE BEST MOTU WEBSITES

 Lots of information about the cartoons can be found here, but the site hasn't been updated in over a decade.
 One of the early MOTU websites.

-The company which produces licensed MOTU toys and will take over the MOTUC line from 2017.
+The company which produces licensed MOTU toys and took over the MOTUC line in 2017.

 A good place to look if you want information on prototypes, special offer packages and limited edition toys.